maxk7/maxk7/README.md

 # Max Konzerowsky

-Hi 👋 My name is Max, and I'm a Computer Science major at Dartmouth College and a coxswain on our __Men's Lightweight Rowing Team__.
+Hi 👋 My name's Max, and I'm a Computer Science major at Dartmouth College and a coxswain on our __Men's Lightweight Rowing Team__.
 What excites me most about programming is that you're given all the tools necessary to solve real-world problems, but how you choose to use those tools is up to you.
-Outside of the classroom and boathouse, I am a computational research intern at the __National Renewable Energy Labratory__ and also like to work on independent projects.
+Outside of the classroom and boathouse, I'm a computational research intern at the __National Renewable Energy Labratory__ and also like to work on independent projects.

 </br>